Miron Chodakowski: Episcopacy

+Death

 He died in the 2010 Polish Air Force Tu-154 crash on 10 April 2010, with the Polish President and other Polish dignitaries.
 They were travelling to take part in the commemorations for the 70th anniversary of the Katyn massacre.
 Chodakowski was posthumously appointed a Commander of the Order of Polonia Restituta.
+He was also posthumously promoted to the rank of Major General by Bronisław Komorowski.

+Exhumation

-In 2017 it was revealed that when the Polish state reopened the investigation into the crash and exhumed victim's bodies, testing revealed that Chodakowski's coffin contained his body from the waist up and the body of general Tadeusz Ploski from the waist down.
+In 2017, it was revealed that when the Polish state reopened the investigation into the crash and exhumed victim's bodies, testing revealed that Chodakowski's coffin contained his body from the waist up and the body of general Tadeusz Ploski from the waist down.